ultralytics/ultralytics/docs/en/datasets/pose/dog-pose.md

         }
         ```

 We would like to acknowledge the Stanford team for creating and maintaining this valuable resource for the [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) community.
-For more information about the Dog-Pose dataset and its creators, visit the [Stanford Dogs Dataset website](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+For more information about the Dog-pose dataset and its creators, visit the [Stanford Dogs Dataset website](http://vision.stanford.edu/aditya86/ImageNetDogs/).

 ## FAQ

-### What is the Dog-Pose dataset, and how is it used with Ultralytics YOLO11?
+### What is the Dog-pose dataset, and how is it used with Ultralytics YOLO11?

-The COCO8-Pose dataset is a small, versatile pose detection dataset that includes the first 8 images from the COCO train 2017 set, with 4 images for training and 4 for validation.
-It's designed for testing and debugging object detection models and experimenting with new detection approaches.
-This dataset is ideal for quick experiments with [Ultralytics YOLO11](https://docs.ultralytics.com/models/yolo11/).
-For more details on dataset configuration, check out the dataset YAML file [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).
+The Dog-Pose dataset features 6,000 images annotated with 17 keypoints for dog pose estimation.
+Ideal for training and validating models with [Ultralytics YOLO11](https://docs.ultralytics.com/models/yolo11/), it supports applications like animal behavior analysis and veterinary studies.

-### How do I train a YOLO11 model using the Dog-Pose dataset in Ultralytics?
+### How do I train a YOLO11 model using the Dog-pose dataset in Ultralytics?

-To train a YOLO11n-pose model on the Dog-Pose dataset for 100 epochs with an image size of 640, follow these examples:
+To train a YOLO11n-pose model on the Dog-pose dataset for 100 epochs with an image size of 640, follow these examples:

 !!! example "Train Example"